roswelly/pumpfun-mayhem-bundler/README.md

-# PumpFun Mayhem Trading Bot
+# PumpFun Mayhem Bundler | PumpFun Mayhem Trading Bot

 A TypeScript library for creating PumpFun coins with Mayhem Mode support on Solana.